weliveindetail/blog/_posts/2017-09-06-llvm-expected-basics.markdown

 }
 {% endhighlight %}

-We moved the error handling to `main`.
-We have to change the `simpleExample` function to return the error code and add out parameters for the actual result and the potential error details.
-Variables for out parameters have to be created and initialized apriori, which adds unnecessary overhead as we actually never need both.
-All together it's a significant change to our code and function signatures.
+Moving the error handling to `main`, we have to change the signature of `simpleExample` to return the error code and add out parameters for both, the actual result and the potential error details.
+Variables for out parameters have to be created and initialized apriori, which adds unnecessary overhead (actually we never need both).
+The above code tries to be "clever" here and takes a reference to a pointer to `errorFileName`.
+With that it saves a few cycles in the non-error case.
+The price for that micro-optimization is a new dependency between the two functions: they share an asymmetric new-delete, which might be considered a code smell.
+All in all it's a significant change to our code and function signatures.
 Readability suffers, unit tests need to be changed and we need to look very precisely not to introduce new edge cases.

 **The underlying problem here is the limitation of error codes: They communicate enumerable errors very well, but cannot carry extra information.** In many real-world cases people just won't make the effort to return error details or they even ignore the error entirely.
 There is no mechanism in error codes to make sure errors are actually handled.
 Hence it's hard to estimate the robustness of codebases that rely on error codes.